-- Configure the firewall to filter out IP address of an intruder.
+- Configure the firewall to filter out the IP address of an intruder

-- Beep or play .WAV file as an indication.
+- Beep or play a .WAV file as an indication

 Intrusion Prevention System

-The traditional Intrusion Detection System is a detective technology; it only detects the anomaly in the network and sends intimation to the concerned person whereas an IPS is both detective and preventive technology.
-However, an IDS just makes a database of irregularities occurring in the inner network executed by the malicious hacker; it is not able to block the particular kind of attack.
+The traditional intrusion detection system is a detective technology; it only detects the anomaly in the network and sends a notification to the concerned person, whereas an IPS is both detective and preventive technology.
+However, an IDS just makes a database of irregularities occurring in the inner network executed by the malicious hacker: it is not able to block the particular kind of attack.
 The Intrusion Prevention System’s goal is to detect malicious activity and not allow the traffic to gain access to its target network.

-This article provided an in-depth overview of firewalls and IDS, and their roles in protecting the corporate network.
-There are four main types of firewalls: packet-filters, application gateways, circuit-level gateways, and other firewalls.
+This article provided an in-depth overview of firewalls and IDS and their roles in protecting the corporate network.
+There are four main types of firewalls: packet-filtering, application gateways, circuit-level gateways and other firewalls.
 Though some have predicted the end of the firewall, its strategic location in the network makes it an indispensable tool for protecting assets.
 Good security practices dictate that firewalls should be deployed between any two networks of differing security requirements.

-This article illustrates the importance of IDS and its various types.
-IDS monitor hosts for system alteration or sniffs network packets off the wire, seeking for malicious contents.
-Security Administrators should contemplate using combinations of HIDS and NIDS, with both signature-detection and anomaly-based engines.
 IDS can be configured purely as monitoring and detection devices or it can participate as an inline device and prevent threats.
-Its biggest weaknesses are the high number of false-positives and the maintenance effort needed to keep signatures up to date and fine-tuned.
+Its biggest weaknesses are the high number of false positives and the maintenance effort needed to keep signatures up to date and fine-tuned.